 We’re Frugal at Home and Abroad

 We’re not extravagant people.
-We have one car.
+We don’t even have a car.
 We don’t have cable.
 We sold our house when we moved to Canada and have embraced the savings and lower stress that comes from renting.
 We only eat out once a week and it’s usually for less than $30 total.
-I cook every other night and typically keep our meals under five bucks each despite using the best organic produce and products I can get (it’s all about smart budgeting!).
+I cook every other night and typically keep our meals under five bucks each despite using the best organic produce and products I can get (it’s all about smart budgeting).
 Little changes in lifestyle can add up to big savings.
 My wife even enjoys canning and preserving produce as well.
-All of these easy-to- learn skills help us keep our bills down so we can more easily save for travel.
+All of these easy-to-learn skills help us keep our bills down so we can more easily save for travel.

 If you’re not the uber-frugal or homesteading type, there are still was to save in your day-to-day life.
 I feel like these options are obvious, but also feel the necessity of stating them.
 Quit smoking.
 It blows my mind that anyone smokes cigarettes in the 21st century, but lots of people do.
 In our area, a pack of cigarettes averages $6-8.
 A pack a day chain smoker, at minimum, pays over $1,800 a year for cigarettes.
 That’s crazy.
 That’s also more than enough money to go to Paris, or Costa Rica, or Thailand, or wherever you want to go!
 In fact, I’m confident that I could squeeze two awesome trips for me and my wife out of $1,800.
 So, when a smoker (and this does happen to me) tells me travel is too expensive, I’m thinking, “more expensive than cancer?”

 Other vices include daily coffee purchases.
 Cut out daily coffee splurges.
 Make coffee at home.
 It’s easy.
-We very rarely go out for coffee.
+I never go out for coffee, but drink it every day.
 Buy a french press and a pound of quality grounds, doctor it up any way you like, and watch the savings pile up!
-It never ceases to amaze me that people will spend $3-5 a day on a cup of Tanzanian-mocha-soy-latte-jiminy-crickets-gluten-free-cold-brew-caramel whatever.
+It never ceases to amaze me that people will spend $5 a day on a cup of Tanzanian-mocha-soy-latte-jiminy-crickets-gluten-free-cold-brew-caramel whatever.
 That’s another $1,800 a year!